 From our experience we would list the most requested topics (in no particular order) as: Witchcraft, then Paganism, The Tarot, Occult, Arcana, The Esoteric, Magic, the Kabbalah, the Templars & finally, Alchemy.

 In addition, the subject sprouts a lexicon all of its own, most of it new to us: Glyphs, the 72 Sigils, ars Goetia, Enochian, Skrying, Grimoire, Qliphoth & Theocrasy, to name but a few.
 And then there is Devil Worship (see above).

 Key figures would be: Dr John Dee, Edward Kelley, Aleister Crowley (The Great Beast), Éliphas Lévi,

 Even the great Newton held a lifelong fascination with the occult and alchemy.
 So, should any of this be of interest to you, you can browse our Catalogues through the various links below, much of this fascinating material having been acquired over the years through various Auction Houses.

 In a prior Diary posting (below) we have Dr John Dee (1527–1608) and the early devotional subject of the Calling Down of Angels.

 And here, for Tarot Related...

 February 1st 2021.

-"To listen to one's better angels" (an idiom we use now, but actually dating from the 16th Century.
+"To listen to one's better angels" (an idiom we still use now, but actually dating from the 16th Century.
 See below).

 One of the most fascinating things about selecting rare books for the internet, is the amount of completely unexpected material one comes across.